cjoakim/azure-cosmos-graph/README.md

 This project contains **both** the data-wrangling logic as well as the end-result data that you can simply use.

-At this time (3/12/2018) these instructions and scripts are oriented toward "standard" Python 3.6.4 from Python.org running on **macOS**.
-However, I plan on enhancing them for Anaconda Python on an Azure Ubuntu Data Science Virtual Machine (DSVM) later this week.

 To create the Python virtual environment, run the following from Terminal:
 ```
 $ git clone git@github.com:cjoakim/azure-cosmos-graph.git